halbgut/meteor-altboiler/README.md

 ## Configuration

 ### `css` - `Array` || `String`
-An array of strings of CSS.
+An array of strings of CSS or a string of CSS.
 The CSS added via this option will be rendered into the loading template.
 The best way to use this is with [`Assets`](http://docs.meteor.com/#/full/assets).

 ### `js` - `Array` || `String` || `Function`
-Same as the CSS.
+Same as the css option.
 The configured JS will be executed right after `assets/loader.js`.
 The array may also contain functions. `toString` will be called on these.
 It is then executed after the HTML and CSS is loaded.
 There is a little problem with this tough.
 The HTML is not guaranteed to be rendered when this is loaded tough.
 So you might want to wrap you script inside a `setTimeout(someFunc, 0)`.

 ### `action` - `String` || `Function`
 This is what will be served to all routes before meteor.
 The best way to use this, is to create a `.html` file as an asset and then call `altboiler.getTemplate.call`.